Blosc/c-blosc2/sframe.rst

   :width: 50%
   :align: center

-On the other hand, the chunks of a sparse frame can be seen as books.
+On the other hand, the chunks of an sparse frame can be seen as books.
 So the chunks structure could be seen as a bookshelf in which each book is a different chunk.
 If it is needed to update one book with the new edition, one only has to grab the old edition and replace it by the new one.
 And the books on the right are moved so that there is the exact space needed for the new edition.
-In the following image the yellow book is replaced by the maroon with the green rim.
+In the following image the yellow book is replaced with a larger book.
 Note there is not a single empty space between the books after replacing the book.

 .. image:: C:\Users\Marta\Desktop\bookshelf.svg